-This palette can only be used in Extended mode.
+This palette can only be used in Expert mode.

-If Automatic page assignment is enabled it affects all pages on the Pages for imposition palette, not just pages for the active imposition - pages are divided into impositions automatically and controlled by this palette, specifically by the setting of the maximal number of sheets.
+If Automatic page assignment is enabled it affects all pages on the Pages for Imposition Palette, not just pages for the active imposition – pages are divided into impositions automatically and controlled by this palette, specifically by the setting of the maximal number of sheets.
 Some parameters are common in this mode for all impositions (page repetition, repeat mode of custom objects, uniform back side).
 Note: the page order on the Info Palette is meant with respect to this imposition (in the second and subsequent imposition it starts again from 1, does not continue in the order of pages on the Pages Palette).

 The same result can be obtained by disabling automatic page assignment and manually assigning pages to individual positions (first and last page to the first imposition, inside on the second imposition and the rest on the third imposition).
 This method is, however, more time-consuming and prone to make mistakes – especially while determining which pages will be placed on the last imposition ('work and turn') because it is really easy to make a mistake in that.